The Way We Were: Original Soundtrack Recording: Commercial performance

 In the United States, the album debuted at number 82 on the Billboard 200 for the week ending February 16, 1974.
 In the following two publications, the soundtrack reached numbers 48 and 29, respectively, and on March 16 of the same year, it reached its peak position of number 20, the same week Streisand's solo album topped the chart.
 It dropped to number 22 the preceding week and spent a total of fifteen weeks on the Billboard 200, with its last position being at number 177 on May 25.
 The Recording Industry Association of America certified the soundtrack Gold for shipments upwards of 500,000 sales on October 20, 1998.

 On Canada's Top Albums/CDs chart conducted by RPM, the record debuted at number 71 during the week of March 2, 1974.
 The Way We Were: Original Soundtrack Recording peaked at number 23 on March 16 and spent another week at that same position on March 23.
 It spent its final week in Canada at number 72 for the week ending May 11, 1974, totaling nine weeks on the chart.
-The soundtrack also made an appearance on the Official Chart Company's UK Compilation Chart in March 2005, where it debuted and peaked at number four.
+The soundtrack also made an appearance on the Official Charts Company's UK Compilation Chart in March 2005, where it debuted and peaked at number four.